GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

     === "Walkthrough"

         - Accept the request from Marta at the Guild and go to Route 3.
-        - <span style="color: #F2473A">Warning!</span> Reverse the Stonefolk in the NW corner before entering the Mayor's House to avoid unnecessary fights.
+        - <span style="color: #F2473A">Warning!</span> Reverse the Stonefolk in the NW corner -before- entering the Mayor's House to avoid unnecessary fights.
         - Head to the Mayor's house in the middle of the map.
 Obtain the Town Register from the desk and then tap the shiny object on the bottom right of the bookcase for a box (Box Carved with a Snowdrop Motif), Crude Map, and a Doll.
 Step outside and watch a cutscene of hostile animals and monsters invading the town.
 All of the enemy groups can be avoided and are not mandatory for successful completion.
         - The goal is to find the 2 hidden boxes drawn on the crude map.
 It is possible to collect both boxes without fighting any enemies.
 Note that the final (3rd) box is not accessible until the end of the request.
         - Return to the Guild, submit the request, and receive 10,000 Gold, 1 Junk, and Gem of Org x20 (one-time only).